banthapo/Java_demos/git_lessons/readme.txt

     -> git revert commit-hash
-        => resets content to the commit-hash specified whilst preserving the commit history :: merge conflicts need be resolved
+        => resets content to the commit-hash specified whilst preserving the commit history :: merge conflicts need be resolved -> git rm old-file-name new-file-name
+        => renames a file in a repo/branch